knpuniversity/symfony-bundle/knpu/packagist.md

 and create repository!

 Copy the code to push to an existing repository, go find your terminal, quick!
-Paste, hit enter, wait impantiently... then... say hello to our new repository!
+Paste, hit enter, wait impatiently... then... say hello to our new repository!

 ## Registering on Packagist